 If you’ve ever felt down and tried to lift your mood with chocolate, you know how satisfying tasty treats can be!
 They even have the power to make you feel instantly better.
 This is not just your imagination: certain foods and beverages enhance the production of certain chemicals in your brain that may make you feel less anxious, more energized, or even cheerful.

 In the last few years, researchers have been exploring the relationship between food and mood.
-They have discovered that healthy items, such as green vegetables, can do away with your mood swings and help you cope with sadness or tiredness, promoting your well-being.
+They have discovered that healthy items, such as green vegetables - can do away with your mood swings and help you cope with sadness or tiredness, promoting your well-being.

-Now, it’s important to consider that candies or ice cream are only quick fixes that can result in irritability and sugar crashes as soon as the glucose disappears from your bloodstream.
+Now, it’s essential to consider that candies or ice cream are only quick fixes that can result in irritability and sugar crashes as soon as the glucose disappears from your bloodstream.
 So, if you are feeling blue, eating healthy, mood-lifting foods and beverages is your best choice.
 Keep reading and discover the best foods that can boost your mood naturally while filling you up, giving you energy, and helping you look and feel your best.

 Top Foods that Can Boost your Mood in a Heartbeat